 Praised for her “seductive artistry” and “rare grace” (Classical Voice North America), violinist Clara Neubauer is establishing herself as a deeply expressive and authentic artist.
-She is winner of the Peter Mennin Prize for Outstanding Achievement and Leadership in Music from The Juilliard School and the Ana Chumachenco Award at the Kronberg Academy Masterclasses.
-Clara received her BM from The Juilliard School as a student of Li Lin and Itzhak Perlman, and is currently finishing her MM as a student of Catherine Cho and Itzhak Perlman and a proud recipient of the Kovner Fellowship.
+She is winner of the Peter Mennin Prize for Outstanding Achievement and Leadership in Music from The Juilliard School and the Ana Chumachenco Award from the Kronberg Academy.
+Clara received her Bachelor’s and Master’s from The Juilliard School as a student of Li Lin, Catherine Cho, and Itzhak Perlman, and was a recipient of the Kovner Fellowship.
+Beginning this fall, she will attend the Kronberg Academy as a student of Mihaela Martin in the Professional Studies Program.

-A passionate chamber musician, Clara has appeared at festivals internationally including the Marlboro Music Festival, Ravinia Festival, Kronberg Chamber Music Connects the World, Taos School of Music, Four Seasons Workshop, Music From Angel Fire, Perlman Music Program, Music@Menlo, Prussia Cove, and Olympic Music Festival.
-She has performed on tour with Musicians from Marlboro and Taos on Tour and collaborated with artists including Mitsuko Uchida, Peter Wiley, Donald Weilerstein, Ani Kavafian, Misha Amory, Carter Brey, and Daniel Phillips.
+A passionate chamber musician, Clara has appeared at festivals internationally including the Marlboro Music Festival, Ravinia Festival, Kronberg Chamber Music Connects the World, Taos, Four Seasons, Music From Angel Fire, Perlman Music Program, Music@Menlo, Prussia Cove Masterclasses and Open Chamber Music, and Olympic Music Festival.
+She has performed on tour with Musicians from Marlboro and Taos on Tour and collaborated with artists including Mitsuko Uchida, Steven Isserlis, Itzhak Perlman, Peter Wiley, Donald Weilerstein, Ani Kavafian, and Gary Hoffman.
+Clara joins the Bowers Program at the Chamber Music Society of Lincoln Center for the 2027-2030 seasons.

 “lovely, heart-tugging sound distinguished by sylvan highs.”